 This investigation is not a statutory inquiry and we have no power to summon witnesses if they do not wish to appear or submit evidence.
 Nevertheless, we encourage all interested persons to contribute to the investigation to permit the Panel to build the fullest picture and to frame effective recommendations.

 The Forde Inquiry Panel now invites evidence and views from individuals affected by the Report as well as any other individual or organisation which may wish to make a submission in respect of our Terms of Reference.

 At the conclusion of its investigation, the Forde Inquiry Panel will publish its final report and any findings on this website.
-It is aiming to do so in September 2020.
+It is aiming to do so by the end of 2020.